NixOS/rfcs/rfcs/0137-nix-language-version.md

      - This has the same trade-offs as when introducing the new syntax to begin with
    - (-) Editor support is made harder, since it requires switching the language based on file contents
      - (+) Making the language version accessible at all will probably outweigh the costs
+   - (+) Using a per-project file avoids littering every file with version declarations.

    </details>